michaeledwards0/Enterprise-Azure-AI-Infrastructure/runbooks/01-identity-fortress-runbook.md

 This runbook documents the implementation steps used to establish Phase 1 identity, privileged-access, Conditional Access, emergency-access, and Azure governance controls.

-Use the accompanying [Phase 1 portfolio case study](../01-identity-fortress.md) for the executive summary, architecture, engineering decisions, results, and lessons learned.
+Use the accompanying [Phase 1 Portfolio Case Study](../01-identity-fortress.md) for the executive summary, architecture, engineering decisions, results, and lessons learned.

 ---